otcova/Makovi/README.md

 Also, this would bring a lot of friction due to usually having to think about memory managment.

-By default, all arguments are passed by copy.
-This prevents the programmer from worrying if the function will change something.
-Also, passing data as a copy is usually very efficient since a COW mechanism is in place.
+By default, all arguments are passed by a deep copy.
+This prevents the programmer from worrying if the function will change the value of some argument.
 ```rust
 fn increment(x)
     x += 1